-Leading Economists And Policy Experts Back Worker Relief And Support Act
+Leading Economists And Policy Experts Back Worker Relief And Security Act

 Legislative framework tying expanded unemployment benefits to public health emergency and economic conditions earns support of former Treasury Secretary, Fed Chairs, top economists

 This week Joint Economic Committee Vice Chair Don Beyer (D-VA) and Senators Jack Reed (D-RI) and Michael Bennet (D-CO) unveiled the legislative framework for the Worker Relief and Security Act.
 Leading economists, policy experts, and top House Democrats swiftly backed the legislation, which would use automatic triggers to ensure that expanded unemployment benefits continue to flow to workers impacted by the COVID-19 pandemic for the duration of the public health and economic crisis.